-The BSc (Hons) in Reflective Therapeutic Practice is a one-year top up degree of both taught and individual study.
-Prospective students will already be qualified, experienced and practising counsellors and/or psychotherapists, who wish to enhance their qualification and clinical practice by undertaking a BSc (Hons) degree.
-The course is non-modality specific and is therefore open to any qualified counsellors and psychotherapists.
+Prospective students will already be qualified, experienced and practicing counsellors, psychotherapists, coaches or allied health and social care professionals who wish to enhance their qualification and clinical practice by undertaking a one-year top up BSc (Hons) degree.
+The course is non-modality specific and is therefore open to practitioners of all orientations.